Milbank LLP - The Inside View

 Offers: undisclosed

-Acceptances: 97
+Acceptances: 81

-Milbank's summer program allows students to rotate through up to three of the firm's practice areas.
+Milbank's summer program allows students to rotate through three of the firm's practice areas.
 Work is assigned by practice group assignment coordinators and each summer associate receives a partner mentor and an associate mentor.
 Summer associates receive real-time feedback on their work in addition to mid-summer and end-of-summer meetings with a hiring partner to discuss feedback and their development for the future.

 Top tips for this stage:

 “There’s an emphasis on trying to find the types of people that’d fit into the culture: friendly, and easy to get along with.
-Those people who you’d want to spend the hours with when the hours are long.”a junior associate.
+Those people who you’d want to spend the hours with when the hours are long.”– a junior associate.

 "The summer program offers you an opportunity to not only get to know the firm but also figure out what kind of lawyer you’d like to be.
-It’s an opportunity to ask questions, attend training sessions, explore various practice areas and network with lawyers across the firm."partner Alex Lees
+It’s an opportunity to ask questions, attend training sessions, explore various practice areas and network with lawyers across the firm." –partner Alex Lees

 "The summer associate experience will help teach you about the practical side of being a lawyer following the rigors and intellectual side of the law you learn in law school.
-But the program also is a lot of fun, chock full of events intended to promote the cohesion of the summer class and give summer associates a memorable experience."partner Sean Solis
+But the program also is a lot of fun, chock full of events intended to promote the cohesion of the summer class and give summer associates a memorable experience." – partner Sean Solis

 And finally….